Quilting Color Schemes for the Modern Quilter

 If you want to make your own, you can get the free Flying Goslings quilt pattern here.

-Triadic Quilt Color Schemes
+Triadic Quilting Color Schemes

 Triadic colors are three colors that are evenly spaced on the color wheel.
 This means that you have one color from each part of the color wheel, creating a harmonious and balanced combination.